SamueleFerraro/Numerical-Methods/README.md

 # Numerical Methods
 This repository is a collection of numerical algorithms designed to solve various mathematical problems.
 It includes implementations focused on non-linear equations and ordinary differential equations (ODEs).
+This project have been part of "Numerical Methods" course at Warsaw University of Technology

 ## Contents
 - **Non Linear Equations**: